harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-latency.md

 id: pod-io-latency
 title: Pod IO latency
 ---
-Pod IO latency simulate slow I/O operations by introducing delays in file system calls within a container and used for testing the resilience, performance, and scalability of the pod
+Pod IO latency simulates slow I/O operations by introducing delays in file system calls within a container.
+This fault is used for testing the resilience, performance, and scalability of the pod.
 This can help identify performance bottlenecks, test the system's ability to handle high loads, and evaluate its behavior in high-stress scenarios.

 ![Pod IO Latency](./static/images/pod-io-latency.png)